 The need for financial planning has never been greater.
 For most of history, retirement was a dream that few lived long enough to achieve.
-In a society where most people lived on farms, people relied on family for support.
+In a pre-industrial society where most families lived on farms, people relied on their family for support.
 Financial planning meant having enough children so that if you were fortunate enough to reach old age and could no longer work, you could live with them.

 The industrial revolution took people away from the farm and into cities.
 Life expectancy increased.
-In the beginning of the 20th century life expectancy at birth was about 48 years.
+In the beginning of the 20th century, life expectancy at birth was about 48 years.
 Government and industry began offering pensions to their employees.
 Social Security, which was signed into law in 1935, was not designed to provide a full post-retirement income but to increase income for those over 65.
 (Interestingly enough, the average life expectancy for someone born in 1935 was 61 years.)

-For decades afterward, retirement planning for many Americans meant getting a lifetime job with a company so that you could retire with a pension.
+For decades afterwards, retirement planning for many Americans meant getting a lifetime job with one company so that you could retire with a pension.
 The responsibility to adequately fund the pension fell on the employer.
 Over time, as more benefits were added, many companies incurred pension and retirement benefit obligations that became unsustainable.
-General Motors went bankrupt partially because of the amount of money it owed to retired workers via pension and health obligations.
+General Motors went bankrupt partially because of the amount of money it owed to retired workers via pension benefits and healthcare obligations.

 As a result, companies are abandoning traditional pension plans (known as “defined benefit plans”) in favor of 401(k) plans (known as “defined contribution plans.”)
 This shifts the burden of post-retirement income from the employer to the worker.
-Instead of knowing what your pension income will be at a certain age and after so many years with a company, now employees are responsible for investing their money wisely so that they will have enough saved to adequately supplement Social Security and allow them to retire.
+Instead of knowing what your pension income will be at a certain age and after so many years with a company, now employees are responsible for saving and investing their money wisely so that they will have enough saved to adequately supplement Social Security and allow them to retire.

-In fact, many Millennials we talk to question whether Social Security will even be there for them.
+In fact, many younger adults that we talk with question whether Social Security will even be there for them.
 They also realize that they need help planning.
 Traditional brokerage firms provide some guidance, but the average stock broker may not have the training, skills or tools to create an unbiased financial plan; many are only after your investment accounts or using the plan to persuade you to buy an insurance product.
-Mutual fund organizations can offer some guidance but getting personal financial guidance via a 800 number is not the kind of inpersonal relationship that most people want.
+Mutual fund organizations can offer some guidance, but getting personal financial guidance via an 800 number is not the kind of personal relationship that most people want.

-But there is an answer.
-The rapidly growing independent RIA (Registered Investment Advisor) industry offers the kind of personal guidance that people want to help them create and execute a successful financial plan that will take them from work through retirement.
-Many RIAs are also Certified Financial Planners (CFP™).
+Fortunately there is another option.
+The rapidly growing independent RIA (Registered Investment Advisor) industry offers personal guidance to help people create and execute a successful financial plan that will take them from work through retirement.
+Many RIAs are run by Certified Financial Planner (CFP™) professionals.
 Many are fiduciaries who put their clients’ interests ahead of their own.
 And many, including us, offer financial plans for a fixed fee as a stand-alone line of business, meaning that we don’t push or require you to do anything else with us except create a plan that you’re happy with.
 Contact us to find out more.